alikagupta/BSE_Portfolio_2025/index.md

 ![picture of circuit](Milestone2Shem.png)
 <div align="center">

-  *Figure _: A schematic of my circuitry at milestone 2*
+  *Figure _: A schematic of my circuitry at milestone 2, made on Cirkit designer*
 </div>

 # First Milestone